danvet/danvet.github.io/_drafts/maintainer-statistics.md

 ### Maintainer commits keep up with GPU subsystem growth

 The relative numbers have a different story.
-First, commit rights and the fairly big roll out of group maintainership we've done in the past 2 years aren't extreme by historical graphics subsystem standards.
+First, [commit rights](http://blog.ffwll.ch/2016/09/commit-rights-in-the-linux-kernel.html) and the fairly big roll out of group maintainership we've done in the past 2 years aren't extreme by historical graphics subsystem standards.
 We've always had around 30-40% maintainer self-commits.
 There's a bit a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver, and our failure to add more mainatainers and committers for a few releases.
-Switching to the committer model from v4.5 on forward, first for the i915 driver, then to cope with the influx of new small drivers, brought us back to the historical trend line.
+Adding lots more committers and creating bigger maintainer groups from v4.5 on forward, first for the i915 driver, then to cope with the influx of new small drivers, brought us back to the historical trend line.